-Items included in the financial statements of the company are measured using the currency of the primary economic environment in which the company operates ("the functional currency").
-The financial statements of the company are presented in Singapore dollar, which is also the functional currency of the company.
+The management has determined the currency of the primary economic environment in which the company operates i.e. functional currency to be United States dollars.
+Revenue and purchases are primarily influenced by fluctuations in United States dollar.
+The financial statements are presented in United States dollar, which is the functional currency of the company.